guoweier/GameHut/snake/tutorial_snake_english.md

         elif (event.key == K_DOWN or event.key == K_s) and direction != (0, -SPACESIZE):
             direction = (0, SPACESIZE)
       ```
-        Similar as the previous code block, to define direction change for right, up and down, respectively.
+        Similar as the previous code block, to define direction change for right, up and down, respectively. <br>

 ### 3. Snake move and eat food
 #### 3.1 Snake move
 When the snake move 1 square unit left, it is equivalent to add a new square on the left of the current snake, and subtract the last square on the right end of the snake.
-Here are my code:
+Here are my code:<br>
 ```
 new_head = (snake[0][0]+direction[0], snake[0][1]+direction[1])
 snake.insert(0, new_head)
 ```
 - `new_head = (snake[0][0]+direction[0], snake[0][1]+direction[1])` is to define the new square position. `snake[0][0]` is the x-coordinate value of the first square of the snake list, which is the current snake head. `+direction[0]` adds the direction for the x-axis. `snake[0][1]+direction[1]` represents y-coordinate and is similar as x-axis.
 We assign this position tuple to variable `new_head`.
 - `snake.insert(0, new_head)` adds the `new_head` to the front of the snake list.

-For removing the last square of the snake, we will write the code in the next sub-section: snake eat food.
+For removing the last square of the snake, we will write the code in the next sub-section: snake eat food. <br>

 #### 3.2 Snake eat food
-Now let's see how I code when the snake head meets the food:
+Now let's see how I code when the snake head meets the food:<br>
 ```
 if new_head == food:
     food = (random.randint(0,((WINDOWWIDTH//SPACESIZE)-1))*SPACESIZE, random.randint(0,((WINDOWHEIGHT//SPACESIZE)-1))*SPACESIZE)